nilsojc/sportsdatabackup/README.md

   <img src="assets/diagram.png"
 </p>

-## ☁️ MultiCloud, DevOps & AI Challenge — Day 5 — Implementing analytics integration and deploying E-commerce Cloudmart to Production ☁️
+## ☁️ 30 Days DevOps Challenge - Automating Sports Data Highlights  ☁️

 This is part of the final project of the Multicloud, Devops and AI Challenge!

-In this project I focused on implementing analytics integrations and deploying CloudMart to production through seamless update and usage of Multicloud (AWS, Google Cloud and Azure).
-The process encompassed code updates, analytics configuration, and deployment automation.
+In this project I automated and deployed Sports highlights